Understand Your Stress

 Experiencing a high level of stress for a long time can cause you to lose sleep, feel constantly fatigued, have trouble concentrating, and respond irritably to those around you.
 Long-term stress can also cause headaches, skin irritations, ulcers, diarrhea, and pains at the base of the jaw (temporomandibular joint [TMJ] syndrome).
 Stress can interfere with sexual function, inhibiting both desire and ability.

-Research also shows that long-term stress may increase your chances of later
+long-term stress may increase your chances of later

 developing heart disease, high blood pressure, diabetes, or immune system problems.